zxiaoxian165-png/MVP-STG/README.md

 We appreciate the availability of these public datasets, which can be accessed through the following sources.

 * The Milan Telecom Dataset is available at https://www.nature.com/articles/sdata201555.
-* The 5G Traffic Dataset is available at https://ieee-dataport.org/documents/5g-traffic-datasets